 The Coroner investigates all sudden, natural and violent deaths in the County, which appear to be accidental, homicidal, or suicidal to determine the cause and manner of death.

-At his discretion, he may summon a jury composed of six persons of legal age and conduct an inquest into the cause and manner of death.
+At her discretion, she may summon a jury composed of six persons of legal age and conduct an inquest into the cause and manner of death.
 The purpose of the inquest is to present pertinent information concerning the victim's death in order for the jury to arrive at a cause and manner of death.
 The cause of death is often readily apparent and obvious based on the facts, circumstances, medical evidence and in some cases toxicology and autopsy results.
 The real essence of the juror's responsibility is to establish the manner of death (suicide, homicide, accident, natural or undetermined.)